Scholarship Recipient Agreement

 - The University may adjust awards to comply with federal and state regulations in those instances when the student is eligible for state or federal grants through need-based financial aid programs.
 Also, adjustments may be made to accommodate other scholarship awards.
 The University will not award scholarship amounts in excess of actual educational costs at Stetson, and most scholarships are awarded to cover the cost of tuition only.
 Most scholarships are awarded with the expectation that the student will live on campus.

 - Some scholarships may be used to pay for tuition, standard housing, meals, books or supplies.
 Students who graduate early (in less than eight semesters) may not apply future unused dollars toward earlier semesters’ costs.
 This scholarship is not applicable to enrollment in Stetson’s School of Law or any other graduate program.

-- At times, students are awarded Stetson scholarships that may later be changed to named scholarships.
-Named scholarships are those made possible by the generosity of alumni and other Stetson University friends.
+- At a later time, the name of the scholarship may be updated if you are paired with a donor or organization who has underwritten and contributed to this scholarship package.
 In many cases, these donor-funded scholarships either partially or wholly fund a merit award; therefore they are not an addition to an existing Stetson scholarship.

 - If selected for a donor-funded scholarship, the recipient agrees to annually write thank you notes, complete an online profile, and attend the Benefactor Luncheon, if requested, in addition to maintaining a minimum 2.0 GPA (unless otherwise stated in the scholarship criteria).